ppone/alfred_workflow/README.md

-Desktop and Download Clearing for Alfred2
+Desktop and Download Clearing for Alfred 2
 ===============